 If you don’t have a spiralizer, you can also make the zoodles by hand with a julienne peeler.
 Either way, they are fun to make and very fun to eat too.

-Today, I’ve compiled seven of our favorite zoodles recipes for you to enjoy!
+Today, I’ve compiled six of our favorite zoodles recipes for you to enjoy!